Search element - Quick search bar

 Keeping your baby safe

-When a person has too much to drink, they may not be able to make very safe decisions about caring for a baby including where the baby sleeps.
+• When someone has too much to drink, they may not be able to make very safe decisions about caring for a baby including where the baby sleeps.

-If possible, arrange for another caregiver who hasn't been drinking alcohol to care for your baby.
+• If possible, arrange for another caregiver who hasn’t been drinking to look after your baby.

 More resources for you